Maine Court Records

 To find an inmate by number, provide at least one of the following numbers:

-Alternatively, requestors may find a federal inmate by name, using the first, middle, or last name.
+Alternatively, requestors may use the first, middle, or last name to find a federal inmate by name.
 The name search also allows requestors to find inmates by race, sex, and age.
 Using either method, the search result displays the inmate’s information, including the full name, age, race, sex, and BOP register.
-Information on the inmate’s current location and possible release date are also available.
+Information on the inmate’s location and possible release date is also available.

-Requestors should note that details accessible on the BOP’s inmate locator are subject to change.
+Requesters should note that details accessible on the BOP’s inmate locator are subject to change.
 Under the First Step Act, inmate sentences are constantly reviewed, which may result in reduced prison terms.
-Interested persons are advised to check the BOP’s inmate locator for possible changes periodically.
+Interested persons are advised to check the BOP’s inmate locator periodically for possible changes.

-Note that the BOP’s database only contains records for inmates incarcerated from 1982 to date.
+The BOP’s database largely contains records for inmates incarcerated from 1982 to date.
 Federal inmate records for persons detained before 1982 are available from the National Archives and Records Administration (NARA).
 NARA inmate records are available for the following federal institutions:

 To request any of these records, interested persons may reach out to NARA via its contact page or send a written request for the desired records.
 The following details of the inmate should be included on the request: